Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ## ARKG-X25519-X25519-HMAC-SHA256-HKDF-SHA256

-The identifier `ARKG-X25519-X25519-HMAC-SHA256-HKDF-SHA256` represents the following ARKG instantiation:
+The identifier `ARKG-X25519-X25519-HMAC-SHA256-HKDF-SHA256` represents the following ARKG instance:

 - `BL`: Elliptic curve arithmetic as described in {{blinding-ec}} with the parameter:
   - `crv`: The curve `X25519` [REF?].